Class of August 2018

 - 16’5” WSB Wolfgangsee traditional clinker rowing boat – Lukas Schwimann

-- 18′ Chesapeake Expedition Wherry Stitch and glue kayak – Heike Lowenstein
+- 18′ Chesapeake Expedition Wherry Stitch and glue rowing boat – Heike Lowenstein

 - 20′ Magusta stitch and glue speed boat w/ 4.6l Mercruiser inboard – James Armour